guillermogotre/atresplayerChaptersJS/README.md

 # atresplayerChaptersJS
-Tampermonkey script for selecting any chapter of a tv show from another one in ATRESPLAYER
+Tampermonkey script for selecting any episode of a tv show from another episode in ATRESPLAYER

 # How to use it
 - Install Tampermonkey or Greasemonkey on your web browser (Tested on Chrome 60 running Tampermonkey)